Hiroshi Tanahashi started 2019 back at the top of the mountain

 As for Okada, he would be opposite the emergent Switchblade Jay White.
 Making his return from excursion in November 2017, White was ultimately defeated in his first match back by Tanahashi for the IWGP Intercontinental Championship at Wrestle Kingdom 12.
 Yet his potential attracted a lot of suitors, including Kenny Omega and BULLET CLUB, whom he turned down to join CHAOS.

 Jay White would quickly capture the IWGP United States Championship, finding success under the CHAOS banner, but it was clear he didn’t endear himself to his teammates as he craved success and power.
 Turning on Okada that September, he and Gedo split from their group and joined BULLET CLUB under their own volition at King of Pro-Wrestling.
-Okada was consumed with anger toward a one time father figure in Gedo, and a turncoat in Jay White leading to a memorable singles encounter between the two, one which saw White defeat Okada in convincing fashion, starting a trend of success over the Rainmaker that he plans to continue at Wrestle Kingdom 17.
+Okada was consumed with anger toward a one time father figure in Gedo, and a turncoat in Jay White leading to a memorable singles encounter between the two, one which saw White defeat Okada in convincing fashion, starting a trend of success over the Rainmaker in Japan that was only brought to an end in the main event of Wrestle Kingdom 17 four years later.

 Jericho’s violent victory over Naito at Dominion in 2018 was a dominant statement of intent, but one that Naito took relatively in his stride.
 Indeed, Naito would taunt the new champion for weeks with video messages before a violent press conference attack led to their championship rematch being designated a no DQ war.
 The match started as the two men intended to go on, Naito jumping Jericho before the bell and delivering a piledriver on the entrance ramp, while the champion responded with a DDT to make a neat round Naito head shaped hole on the timekeeper’s table.
 Yet Naito’s Destino would see him be the IC Champion at the end of the night, eventually leading to a declaration that saw a massive shift in NJPW.